 Above the dry erase board, I have a math classroom staple: my horizontal number line poster.
 I have been using this same poster for years!

-I don’t currently have it hanging up in my classroom, but I have also created a free vertical number line poster which might be of interest to you!
+I don’t currently have it hanging up in my classroom, but I have also created a printable vertical number line poster which might be of interest to you!

 Hanging from the ceiling, I have my modular origami created from sonobe units.